jorisvaesen/cakephp-keyvalue-pairs/README.md

 ## Example

-Lets say you have an application where the user can create invoices which should get a prefix and postfix when created.
-Every invoice gets these static values but the user should be able to change them over time for new invoices (like when they use the current year in it).
+Lets say you have an application where the user can create invoices which should get a prefix and number when created, but this user wants to manage these values for new invoices.

 First we create a database table to store the key value pairs and insert the defaults.